fleetdm/fleet/handbook/company/README.md

 - 🏹 [Customer Success](https://fleetdm.com/handbook/customer-success): The Customer Success department is directly responsible for connecting with and advocating for the community and customers.
 - 🫧 [Demand](https://fleetdm.com/handbook/demand): The Demand department is directly responsible for growing awareness of Fleet and nurturing the community through participation in events, conversations, and other programs.
 - 🚀 [Engineering](https://fleetdm.com/handbook/engineering): The Engineering department at Fleet is directly responsible for writing and maintaining the code for Fleet's core product.
-- 🚀 [Engineering](https://fleetdm.com/handbook/engineering): The Engineering department at Fleet is directly responsible for writing and maintaining the code for Fleet's core product.
 - 🦢 [Product Design](https://fleetdm.com/handbook/product): The Product Design department is directly responsible for defining and prioritizing the changes made to the core product.